robinst/pict-rs/README.md

 $ sudo docker-compose up -d
 ```
 ###### Note
-pict-rs makes use of the system's temporary folder.
+- pict-rs makes use of the system's temporary folder.
 This is generally `/tmp` on linux
+- pict-rs makes use of a default imagemagick security policy at
+    `/usr/local/lib/ImageMagick-$VERSION/config-Q16HDRI/policy.xml`

 #### Docker Development
 The development system loads a rust environment inside a docker container with the neccessary